 The empty child node countrycurrency contains the @countrycode and the @currencycode described below.

 Response — Attribute(@) Overview¶

 |Attribute Name||Node Name||Value Range||Data Type||Node Multiplicity|

 The @countrycode of country contains the two lowercase letters of the ISO 3166-1 alpha-2 code of the country.

 The @currencycode of country contains the ISO 4217-based alphabetic codes of the corresponding @countrycode.

 As with every standard Booking.com response, an

-RUID string terminates the message inside an XML comment node and should be stored by the Connectivity Partner at least 30 days.
+RUID string terminates the message inside an XML comment node and should be stored by the Connectivity Partner for at least 30 days.